ROCm/hipSPARSE/docs/index.rst

 hipSPARSE documentation
 ********************************************************************

+hipSPARSE presents a common interface for supporting both :doc:`rocSPARSE <rocsparse:index>` and NVIDIA CUDA cuSPARSE as backends.
-hipSPARSE provides basic linear algebra subroutines for sparse computation.
-It uses the :doc:`HIP <hip:index>` library and is implemented on top of the AMD ROCm runtime and toolchains and optimized for AMD discrete GPUs. hipSPARSE is a SPARSE marshalling library that presents a common interface for supporting both :doc:`rocSPARSE <rocsparse:index>` and NVIDIA CUDA cuSPARSE as backends.
+It's a SPARSE marshalling library that provides basic linear algebra subroutines for sparse computation. hipSPARSE uses the :doc:`HIP <hip:index>` library and is implemented on top of the AMD ROCm runtime and toolchains and optimized for AMD discrete GPUs.

 For more information, see :doc:`What is hipSPARSE? <./what-is-hipsparse>`

 The hipSPARSE public repository is located at `<https://github.com/ROCm/hipSPARSE>`_.